Sazid052/Portfolio/README.md

 ## About Me

-I am a passionate researcher with a background in Water Resources Engineering, currently working in the fields of climate modeling, hydrology, and remote sensing.
+I am a passionate researcher with a background in Water Resources Engineering, currently working in the fields of climate change analysis, hydrology, and remote sensing.
 I aim to apply advanced geospatial and machine learning techniques to address pressing environmental challenges.

 ## How to Use